mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 We were never late-night party animals.
 A home that accepted us to get in by 11 PM and used to just keep calling us meanwhile to ensure our safety has an in-time now.
 7 PM has started feeling too late to her.

 Hanuman Chalisa, Maha-Mratuyanjay, Shabad, Sai Baba Arti.
 You can ask me if there is anything left.
 I have played all to find solace.

+Any discussion related to marriage.
+Used to result in a fun fight.
+3 of them used to team up against me.
+My argument being, I got the education to lead a life on my own terms.
+Strong and Independent has been my priority.
+They were supportive of that.
+Probably in a world where girls are married as soon as they graduate.
+I am at a different place.
+I am where I am because of them.

+While I fought, still fight.
+I won't give in.
+She might have thought together they might someday discuss it.
+In my absence.
+That day didn't come.
+She is worried and wants me to think about the next thing in life.
+Life throws you in weird situations.

+My capacity to fight is not what it was when my father and grandfather were here.
+Making it big in life still remains the primary goal.
+As confident and courageous as mentor to say the least.
+Not here to settle.

 Everyone else who reached out and I haven't mentioned.
 Thank you for checking in.